rails/rails/guides/source/association_basics.md

 ##### `collection_singular_ids=(ids)`

 The `collection_singular_ids=` method makes the collection contain only the objects identified by the supplied primary key values, by adding and deleting as appropriate.
+The changes are persisted to the database.

 ##### `collection.clear`